I Paid $34,000 Because I Didn't Check Inside the Walls

 The Part Nobody Warned Me About

 I expected a crew to show up, spray something, and leave.
 That is not how it works.
 The first thing that happens is a moisture inspection.
 Not a glance at the wall.
 An actual assessment with pin-type and pinless moisture meters, thermal imaging cameras, and sometimes air sampling.
 The inspector maps every area where moisture readings are elevated, even areas with no visible mold.
+If standing water or saturated materials are present, water extraction comes first, before anything else.
 My initial inspection found mold behind three walls I never would have checked on my own.

 After watching the inspector use a Protimeter during my remediation, I ordered one on Amazon.
 Then a second one (pinless, different brand) because I wanted to cross-reference readings.
 Then a cheap thermal camera attachment for my phone.
 I realize how that sounds.
 But once you have seen 70% humidity inside a wall that feels dry to the touch, you stop trusting your hands.